Stocks rise on U.S. growth prospects; oil prices fall

 The June 2015 federal funds contract implied traders now see a 47 percent chance of a Fed rate hike at the end of June 2015, down from 53 percent at Tuesday's close.

-Inflation increased in the euro zone, albeit more slowly than expected, according to data on Wednesday.
+Inflation increased in the euro zone, albeit at a lower-than-expected pace, according to data on Wednesday.
 While the door is open for the European Central Bank to print money in a bid to boost economic activity, given that inflation is running below target, the data dampened slightly the expectation of any imminent action.

 U.S. Treasury yields fell in choppy trading on the GDP data.

-(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Leslie Adler and Nick Zieminski)
+(Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Leslie Adler)